Dan Gable: Legacy

 Gable has been written about in many magazines and numerous books, including Two Guys Named Dan (1976), From Gotch to Gable: A History of Wrestling in Iowa (1981), The Toughest Men in Sports (1984) and Legends of the Mat (2006), all by wrestling historian Mike Chapman.

 The 2008 film, Never Back Down, mentioned Dan Gable.
 The antagonist and protagonist early in the film seem to bond over this Iowa athlete as the, 'greatest Olympic wrestler ever... the '72 Games, never surrendered a point.'

 The Dan Gable museum is named for him, which is located in his hometown of Waterloo, Iowa, part of the National Wrestling Hall of Fame and Museum.

 Professional wrestler Chad Gable's WWE in-ring name was named after him.

 Olympic gold medalist freestyle wrestler Gable Steveson was named after him.

 The Gable grip used in grappling and mixed martial arts was named after him.
+The "Gable arm bars" pinning combo was invented by him.

+The production of biopic movie "Gable" started in Illinois on August 17th 2026 and wrapped production on September 18th 2026.
+This movie will tell the story of Dan Gable from the family tragedy leading all the way to his 1972 Summer Olympics success in Munich.
+The movie will star Finn Cole, who will be taking on the lead role of Dan Gable, and Ben Foster, Mireille Enos and Ella Bright in other key roles in the cast.
+A release date is not yet available at this moment.